Fatimah Busu

 Fatimah Busu (born January 1943) is a Malaysian novelist, short-story writer, and academic.
 She is one of the leading contemporary authors of fiction in the Malay language, actively publishing since the 1970s.
 She is also the foremost Malay-language literary critic.

-Early life and career
+Early life, education and career

 Fatimah was born in Kota Bharu in the north-eastern state of Kelantan, Malaysia.
 She attended her local Malay school in Kelantan before enrolling in the Malay Teacher's in Melaka.
 Fatimah worked as a teacher for almost ten years, until 1972, before then attending Universiti Sains Malaysia (USM) in Penang.
 Since her graduation she has been a member of staff at the university's Faculty of Humanities.

-Her literary career began with her short story Kerana Adik ('Because of a Younger Sibling'), published in the Singaporean magazine Mutiara in 1959.
+Her literary career began with her short story Kerana Adik ('Because of a Younger Sibling'), published in the Singapore magazine Mutiara in 1959.
 Her second short story, Hari Pesta ('Festival Day'), was published in Gelanggang Filem in 1960.

 Fatimah Busu's first novel, Ombak Bukan Biru ('The Waves Are Not Blue') was published in 1977.